Welcome to Volume 9 of Executed to Suppress His Message.

 Here the Greek translated into the English “lost” is the same word Jesus used to pronounce Judas “perished” (see John 17:12).

-So did Jesus come to earth to save all those whom are lost?
+So did Jesus come to earth to save everyone that is lost?
 Or did He come to save everyone except Judas?

 Taking Another Look at Judas Iscariot